dsaucez/SLICES/sopnode/ansible/README.md

 ### fabric-switch

-_fabric-switch_ is defined in `fabric-switch.yaml` and presets the `fabric-tna` switches listed in the in the `fabric_switches` group such that they are not treated as usual compute resources in the k8s cluster.
-This group must be a subset of the `switches` group.
+_fabric-switch_ is defined in `fabric-switch.yaml` and presets the `fabric-tna` switches listed in the in the `switches` group such that they are not treated as usual compute resources in the k8s cluster.

 Run the playbook with the following command.